Rynorbu/document-/documentation_backup.md

 User registration, login, and profile management.
 Search and view available football grounds.
 Create, modify, and cancel bookings.
-Payment processing for bookings.
 Admin panel for booking and availability management.
 Notifications for booking confirmations and reminders.

 Functionality out of scope
 Briefly list down the requirements that are out of scope of the project.
 Booking for services other than football grounds (in Phase 1).
-Advanced payment options like installment or subscriptions.
 Loyalty programs or gamification features.
 Analytics or reports for service providers.